 Becoming a Support Parent:

+Find the flyer with more information on becoming a support parent here.
 Support parents are usually individuals who have experience in raising children and providing support to an individual with a disability or special healthcare need.
 They are knowledgeable about services and resources and are willing to share their experiences with others in a positive, supportive way.

 Becoming a Referred Parent: